 - The Subsidy Control (Gross Cash Amount and Gross Cash Equivalent) Regulations 2022

 - The Subsidy Control (Subsidy Database Information Requirements) Regulations 2022

 - The Subsidy Control (Information-Gathering Powers) (Modification) Regulations 2022

 The Competition and Markets Authority (CMA)

-The SAU will be responsible for discharging the CMA's functions and powers under Part 4 of the Act.
+The SAU is responsible for discharging the CMA's functions and powers under Part 4 of the Subsidy Control Act 2022.

 Role of the DfE Subsidy Control Advice Unit

-The DfE Subsidy Control Advice Unit (SCAU) provides advice and assistance to Northern Ireland government departments and their arm's length bodies on the application of the State aid rules, the Subsidy Control Act, the TCA and WTO rules on subsidies, and other international subsidy commitments.
+The DfE Subsidy Control Advice Unit (SCAU) provides advice and assistance to Northern Ireland government departments and their arm's length bodies on the application of the State aid rules and the UK Subsidy Control regime

 If you have any questions on any aspect of the arrangements please contact the SCAU by e-mailing firstname.lastname@example.org